CarettaCaretta11/bhossc/README.md

 This is where the friendship requests received from others are displayed.
 You can accept/turn down the request.
 Check out friendship requests in `Request Box` (in the navigation bar) and accept the request from admin :D.

+#### Real-time status checking

+Check if your friends are online!
+The platform also offers a highly accurate estimate of when they were online the last time.

 #### Real-time private messaging (currently unavailable)